Police in fatal Colorado shooting return to active duty

-DENVER — A police official says two Colorado officers put on leave after shooting a man as he ran away from them have returned to active duty.
+DENVER — Two Colorado police officers put on leave after shooting a man as he ran away from them have returned to active duty, a department spokesman said Friday.

 Sgt.
 Alan Van’t Land and Officer Blake Evenson were placed on leave after the Aug.
 3 shooting that killed 19-year-old De’Von Bailey.

+“He’s got a gun in his pants,” Van’t Land says as Evenson struggles to free the object from Bailey’s shorts.
+Van’t Land then uses a blade to cut Bailey’s shorts before removing them.

+A police department statement released Thursday along with the footage said both officers fired their weapons.

-The shooting was investigated by the El Paso County sheriff’s office, which turned its findings over to prosecutors for their review Thursday.
+The shooting was investigated by the El Paso County Sheriff’s Office, which turned its findings over on Thursday to local prosecutors for their review.
+District Attorney Dan May’s office has said that process could take several months.

-Also Thursday, police released video from cameras worn by the officers.
-It shows Bailey and another man being questioned in a neighborhood about an armed robbery nearby.
-Bailey runs away after Van’t Land tells the men that officers will search them for weapons.
+The Colorado Springs Police Department has declined to comment while that review is ongoing.

+Bailey’s family has demanded that an independent prosecutor be appointed to review the shooting, Family attorneys argue that the police department, sheriff’s office and district attorney’s office work too closely together to be objective.

 Van’t Land has been with the department for 11 years and Evenson for nearly seven years.